Table of contents

 Customer Lifetime Value = (Annual Customer Value x Average Customer Lifespan in Years)

-If you are a Square seller, you have access to Customer Directory, a tool to create, import, and manage customer profiles.
+If you are a Square seller, you have access to the Square Customer Directory, a tool to create, import, and manage customer profiles.
 This tool is built into your Square payment tools and can integrate with your business data.
-You can also see which of your customers are new vs. returning within the Square Dashboard.
+You can also see which of your customers are new versus returning within the Square Dashboard.